ExploringSecurity/Lab-notes/Lab 07 - Attacking Passwords.md

 ___

 Passwords are a fundamental element used to protect our security and as such are often attacked as a weak point.
-Understanding different way to attack passwords is a fundamental skill.
+Understanding different ways to attack passwords is a fundamental skill.
 In this lab we'll look at techniques that can be helpful for remote attacks and also breaking local password hashes.

 ## In this lab we will:

 In this lab we will:
-1. Using Crunch to generate custom word lists
+1. Using Crunch to generate custom wordlists
 2. Learning to use Hydra
-3. Cracking windows and linux password hashes
+3. Cracking linux password hashes
 4. Cracking windows LM Hashes and SAM file
 5. Introduction to Hashcat
 6. THM hash cracking rooms